Lavanya28/CS410_EventDetection/README.md

 - plotter: Generates graphs for all the data including spikes

 ### 3. Event Detection:
 To gain better insight into the data, we aggregate the counts of spikes on a per-date basis.
 This would give users the ability to view trending events on a particular date.
-For example, if the users picks the date 19th May 2018, he would be able to view hastags and words that correlate with the royal wedding.

 ### 4. Topic Modeling: